salimkartal/IdeaSoftAutomation/readme.md

     Verify the "Added to your basket" message.
     Click the basket button.

-  -Test Case 3: Verify Product Quantity in Basket
-    Test Name: verifyBasketValue
+  - Test Case 3: Verify Product Quantity in Basket Test Name: verifyBasketValue
     Description: Verifies the quantity of products in the basket.
     Steps: